lvreynoso/pollution-api/README.md

 # pollution-api
+## About
 Custom API to get and enter pollution data for countries and companies
-# plogic
-## About
-A web app to teach logic through circuit puzzles!
 ## Installing
 * Clone project and run the command `npm install`.
 ## Developing